JenilGajjar20/Competitive-Programming_problems/README.md

 ## Problem Categories

-The problems in this repository are categorized based on their topics or difficulty levels.
-Here are some of the categories you'll find:
+The problems in this repository are categorized based on the programming language.

-- Array and Strings
-- Linked Lists
-- Trees and Graphs
-- Dynamic Programming
-- Sorting and Searching
+For Instance:

+- Problems that are solved using Cpp programming language are inside the **Cpp** folder.

 ## Solutions

-In this section, you can find solutions to the problems organized by their categories.
+In this section, you can find solutions to the problems organized by the problem's name.
 Each problem's folder contains the following files:

-- `problem.md`: A description of the problem statement, constraints, and examples.
+- `problem.md`: A description of the problem statement.
 - `solution.cpp` (or other language extensions): My solution to the problem in a well-commented code.

 Feel free to open issues or pull requests if you spot any mistakes or have better solutions to the problems.
 Constructive feedback is always welcome! 😀